 Your first appointment in the Radiotherapy Department will be a planning appointment.
 This appointment will be approximately 30 – 60 minutes in duration.

-A member of the Radiotherapy Team will speak to you before any procedure is carried out to obtain your consent for this process.
+A member of the Radiotherapy Team will talk to you before any procedure is carried out to obtain your consent for this process.
+They will also discuss possible side effects of treatment and how they can be managed.
 A specialist X-ray machine called a CT (Computed Tomography) scanner will be used as part of the planning process.
-This machine takes images in slices whilst you lie on a couch that moves backwards and forwards through the hole of the machine, as shown in the picture below.
+This machine takes images in slices whilst you lie on a couch that moves backwards and forwards through the hole of the machine, as shown in the next picture.

 In the CT room you are helped into the correct position on the couch and we will have to loosen/remove your clothing in the area of your pelvis.
 Some temporary skin marks will be drawn onto your pelvic area.
 The staff will then leave the room to perform the scan.
 The staff will then use a sterile needle and ink to replace the temporary marks to permanent marks.
 These marks will only be the size of a freckle and allow the radiotherapy staff to accurately align and reproduce the correct position daily for treatment.